sharon-mg/Github-QoL-Chrome-Extension/README.md

 Pull requests are welcome!
 If you’ve got an idea to make the extension smarter, prettier, or even lazier — go for it.

+- Fork and Clone the repo
-- Create a feature branch
+- Create a branch on your fork and work on your changes
-- Open a PR with a clear description
+- Open a PR to this repository with a clear description

 We’ll review it (lazily but lovingly) 🧡